Intersection theory on moduli of disks, open KdV and Virasoro: Moduli of disks

 \subsection{Edge labels}

 In constructing the boundary conditions for open descendent integrals, it is necessary to be able to refer to the edges of a vertex and their corresponding nodal points unambiguously.
-We do this as follows. \begin{nn} Given a stable graph $\Gamma$ and an edge
+We do this as follows. \begin{nn} Let $\Gamma$ be a stable graph and let $e$ be an edge connecting vertices $u,v \in V(\Gamma).$ That is,

-we denote by $\Gamma_e$ the (not necessarily stable) graph obtained from $\Gamma$ by removing $e$.
+We denote by $\Gamma_e$ the (not necessarily stable) graph obtained from $\Gamma$ by removing $e$.
 We denote by $\Gamma_{e,u}$ the pre-stable graph which is the connected component of $u$ in $\Gamma_e$.
 We define $\Gamma_{e,v}$ similarly. \end{nn} \begin{definition} Denote by $i_v^\Gamma : I\left(v\right)\cup B\left(v\right)\to\LL$ the map defined by \begin{enumerate} \item for $x\in\ell_I\left(v\right)\cup \ell_B(v),~i_v^\Gamma\left(x\right)=x,$ \item for $e=\left\{u,v\right\}\in E, ~i_v^\Gamma\left(e\right) = \cup I\left(\Gamma_{e,u}\right)\cup\cup B\left(\Gamma_{e,u}\right),$ \end{enumerate} When the graph $\Gamma$ is clear from the context, we write $i_v$ instead of $i_v^\Gamma.$ \end{definition} \begin{rmk} It is easy to see that $i_v$ is actually an injection.
 Hence, we may identify $I\left(v\right) \cup B\left(v\right)$ with its image under $i_v.$ In addition, it follows from Definition~\ref{def:stg} part~\ref{it:annoyance}\ref{it:1ct} that

 \end{rmk}